 Each of us already has years of experience talking to other people.
 Our individual communication technique is deep-seated and resists change.
 Knowing the 'how' is not enough.
 Wanting change is not enough.
 Because our unconscious mind must do the learning, effecting personal change takes deliberate effort and repetition.

 In selling, we have ideal opportunities to practise.
 Observing the effect of what we say and do and adjusting our behaviour to improve results, is an essential habit for top salespeople.
 Without it, we quickly reach the apparent limit of our ability.

 Exceptional salespeople are always looking for ways to develop their skills and habits.

-There are many different ways of learning.
+There are many ways of learning.
 Seeing, hearing, doing, and debating to name a few.
 The most affective way of acquiring knowledge is to make it your own.
 Use your own words, pictures, and actions to personalise the information.
 Question it to increase the depth of understanding.
 Paraphrase it because people remember their own words and ideas better than anyone else’s.
-Review and use it to help seat it in long-term memory.
+Review and use it to help set it in long-term memory.

 Motivation comes from connecting the use of new methods, practices, or skills with desired outcomes.
 Until the link is proven and reinforced by experience, it is easy to break.

 Discipline is necessary to transform new learning into productive habits.
 Without prominent reminders in diaries and 'to do' lists and the discipline to follow through on commitments, new learning evaporates.

 Recognition and rewards aid progress.
 Persistence leads to the ultimate reward - expanded competence.
 Personal development in any form offers rich rewards because it naturally leads to sales development, increased earnings, performance accolades, promotion, increased certainty, more variety, more freedom, more personal time, better relationships, and more excitement.

 Article by Clive Miller